 I mostly studied Humanities in school, art, creative writing, history.
 I thought I might be a professor or novelist.
 I sold short stories and generally considered myself a writer first.
 I paid the bills washing dishes.
 Around that time I was also doing odd jobs, writing small bits and pieces of software.
 I once wrote a little program to convert phone numbers from one database format to another for a long distance company.
 After seeing all of those phone numbers while debugging, I could never remember a phone number again.
 I also made a good bit of cash, more cash than I was earning writing.

-With a new family and more responsibilities the options were clear.
-I cut my hair and put on a suit and started writing trust processing software for a local software company.
+With a new family and more responsibilities, the options were clear.
+I cut my hair, put on a suit, and started writing trust processing software for a local software company.
 Our clients were banks.
 A year later I had an opportunity to double my salary writing software to control feedmills for cattle feedyards.
 Did I mention I was vegetarian at the time?
 I came up with a brilliant argument involving canine teeth and natural behavior to justify working for the beef industry and having a hamburger.
 Obviously, all those years of writing fiction had paid-off.

 Over the years, I learned a dozen or so programming languages.
 I worked for the Department of Interior, Bureau of Reclamation in Yuma, Arizona, Sun Microsystems in California, Sabre Airline Solutions in Dallas/Fort Worth, ITA (which is now part of Google) in Boston and AJA Video Systems in Grass Valley, California.
 I wrote software for managing cattle, software to control dams and rivers, software to book flights and software to clone hard drives.
 I wrote software to convert and record video for movie production and broadcast television, and I wrote an online store for crafters and artists to sell their wares.
 I have lead teams of people on big projects for big companies and eventually became Chief Architect for the largest travel company in the world.